 (Agony of Humankind, chapter 5.1)

 Strange, this placement in Genesis 3:20 of what might be considered a trivial event.
 But we’ve already come to understand the importance of both the placement and the meaning of names.

 Eve is chock-a-block full of information.
 But you can only see it by looking at the Hebrew.
-Eve incorporates Rule 5, the meaning of a name, and Rule 7; a Hebrew word tells a story.
+Eve incorporates Key 5 to master Biblical Hebrew, the meaning of a name, and Key 7; a Hebrew word tells a story.
 In this case, the fascinating story of humankind AFTER eating from the forbidden Tree.

 But first, we need to answer the question, why the abrupt break from the previous verse.

 19 In the sweat of your face shall you eat bread, till you return to the ground; for out of it were you taken: for dust you are, and to dust shall you return.

 20 And Adam called his wife’s name Eve (H2332); because she was the mother (H517) of all living (H2416).

 Each of the first three chapters of Genesis is a scene.
 The opening scene in Genesis 1 is the remake of Earth, from tohu va bohu to it was very good.
 The second scene is Genesis 2, the creation of the first man and woman, their neshama-minds, and their instruction, which rendered them naked and not ashamed, wise, and not confused.
 The third scene is Genesis 3, the entry of the Serpent, the enticement, and eating of the Tree of Knowledge of Good and Evil.
 It includes God’s judgment and ultimate death.
 That’s to dust shall you return at the end of Genesis 3:19, a sad story.

 The curtain could come down, end of the show.
 Not so.